CloudLabs-MOC/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 In this task, you will learn how to use an SDK to interact with Azure services programmatically, simplifying the process of managing resources and performing operations.

 You can write code that consumes Azure AI services REST APIs directly, but there are software development kits (SDKs) for many popular programming languages, including Microsoft C#, Python, and Node.js.
-Using an SDK can greatly simplify development of applications that consume Azure AI services.
+Using an SDK can greatly simplify the development of applications that consume Azure AI services.

 1. In Visual Studio Code, in the **Explorer (1)** pane, in the **01-getting-started (2)** folder, expand the **C-Sharp (3)** folder.
 Right-click the **sdk-client (4)** folder and then select **Open in Integrated Terminal (5)**.